Prag8855/aab/content/guides/german-health-insurance.md

 ### Insurance brokers

-Don't choose health insurance yourself.
+Do not choose health insurance yourself.
 Our broker can help you find better and cheaper health insurance.
 This is a free service.

 {% include '_blocks/healthInsuranceQuestionStatic.html' %}

 Talk to a broker (*Makler*), not an agent (*Vertreter*).
 Brokers are independent.
 They recommend health insurance from different companies.
 Agents only sell insurance from specific companies.

-Choose a broker who works with expats.
-Your situation is different, and your broker must know how to help you.
+Choose a broker who works with immigrants.
+Your needs are different, and your broker must know how to help you.

 **[Feather](/out/feather)** is an agent, not a broker.
 They have an excellent service, but they only sell insurance from a few companies.[^61] They might not sell the best insurance for your needs.

 **[Ottonova](/out/ottonova)** sells their own insurance.
 It's rarely the best option.[^83] Even if you get Ottonova, it's better to get it through a broker.
 See my [review of Ottonova](/guides/ottonova-review).

-I work with Seamus Wolf.
-He is honest and knowledgeable, and he speaks English.

 ## How to get insured